pachi81/GlucoDataHandler/README.md

 ## Features

 * receives glucose values as **[LibreLink follower](#librelink)**
-* receives glucose, IOB and COB values from Nightscout
+* receives glucose, IOB and COB values from Nightscout (pebble interface)
+* receives glucose, IOB and COB values from [AndroidAPS](./INSTALLATION.md#configure-androidaps)
-* receives glucose values from [Juggluco](./INSTALLATION.md#configure-juggluco)
+* receives glucose values and IOB from [Juggluco](./INSTALLATION.md#configure-juggluco)
 * receives glucose values from [xDrip+](./INSTALLATION.md#configure-xdrip)
 * provides several **[widgets](#widgets)** and a floating widget for the phone
 * provides optional **[notifications](#notifications)** with different icons for the phone